Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are

 Remember to keep the room well-ventilated, so that the indoor air does not become polluted with chemical residue from the paint itself.

 Once the paint fully dries, it will be safe to enter the bathroom again.

-If you want something fast for your brass-colored frame, you can check out the below video how a Rust-Oleum spray paint helped painting brass shower door frame.
+If you want something fast for your brass-colored frame, you can check out the below video of how a Rust-Oleum spray paint helped painting the brass shower door frame.